tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body-2-current.md

 # My Take

-One can't create the same sort art that Mondrian created, for that would not be art.

 ## Ideas I Like:

-- Equilibrium
+- Equilibrium in general
+- Equivalent mutual relationships in particular
+- Purified forms - in art, people, and society
+- Learning about and revealing inner traits and energies
 - Honesty
-- Learning about and revealing inner traits and energies

 ## Parallels With Archetypes

 - Breaking things down into essential elements (N/S and F/T) so that we can see them
 - Removing distracting surface shit

+## Obvious but Important

+One can't create the same sort art that Mondrian created, for that would not be art.

 ## Themes